-- The length of the written assignment should be around 1,000 words (1,200 words max.), inclusive of notes and citations (if any). - The written assignment must be submitted in MS Word format, and must follow standard academic format.
+- The written report and reflection should be based on the three in-class presentations by UF faculty, with focus on the use of various methodologies and theories about religion in their research. - The length of the written assignment should be around 1,000 words (1,200 words max.), inclusive of notes and citations (if any). - The written assignment must be submitted in MS Word format and must follow standard academic format.
 Use standard font, such as Calibri 12, with 1.5 spacing and 1" margins.
 Do not forget to include paper title, course name, instructor name and title, date, and page numbers (at the bottom). - The written assignments must be submitted digitally, via e-Learning, before the final deadline.
-The file name should include your surname, course abbreviation, and name of assignment; e.g.: smith-JS-report. - No late submissions will be accepted under any circumstances.
+The file name should include your surname, course abbreviation, and name of assignment; e.g.: smith-use-name.
+JS-report. - No late submissions will be accepted under any circumstances.
 Students are encouraged to avoid procrastination and make early submissions, at least a week before the final deadline. - Students are welcome to bring early drafts of their paper and ask for feedback/advice, but they have to do that in person during the office hours.